henrique-a/Image-Downloader/README.md

 # Image-Downloader

+## About
-Python script to download images of a web page
+This is a python script to download all images and image links of a web page.

 ## Dependencies
  - beautifulsoup4